 My favourite foods are algorithms, challenging problems and cool new technologies.
 I'm also an avid gamer and fantasy/sci-fi fan.

-Currently using mostly Web/Azure/Windows.
+Currently using mostly Web/Azure/Windows and Unity3D.
 Also worked with Linux, Android, iOS.

 Business skills I picked up during my 10+ years in top management positions.
 I supervised and managed development and implementation of complete business solutions for some of the largest private companies and institutions in the country.
 I subscribe to principles of agile software development.